johanmeijer/grott/README.md

 Version 1.0.7: fix error with unscrambled growatt record (shinelan support) and add option for mqtt user/password authentication

+Version 1.0.8: Bug fix

 Copy grott.service in /etc/systemd/system directory for running grott as a deamon (see wiki how to use services) Be aware the assumption is that grott.py and grott.ini are installed in /home/pi/growatt. grott.service need to be modified if other directory is used.

-The Grott monitor is tested with a Growatt 1500-s inverter with a ShineWIFI-S wifi device
+The Grott monitor is tested with a Growatt 1500-s inverter with a ShineWIFI-S wifi device and a Growatt 3000-s with Shinelan.

 ***************************************
 Since 23 March 2020 the Growatt record layout seems to be changed.
 For my configuration it is needed to change .ini file with: